ramanagali/Interview_Guide/Datastructures_Alogrithams.md

 - ### Tree

-  - A Tree is nonlinear hierarchical, undirected, connected, acyclic graph
+  - A Tree is Non Linear DS, hierarchical, undirected, connected, acyclic graph
     - Root - top most node of a tree.
     - Node - data and pointers to another node
     - Edge - link between nodes